Tom Starling: Controversy

 On 5 December 2020, Starling was arrested and charged with assaulting police after a fight broke out at the Shady Palms Bar Restaurant in Kincumber on the Central Coast.
 Starling was reportedly charged with five counts of assaulting an officer in the execution of duty, affray and resisting arrest.

 On 21 January 2021, Starling had six of the seven charges against him dropped.

 On 20 October 2021, it was reported by the media that Starling had been arrested by NSW Police after an altercation at a Central Coast Bar.
 Starling was charged with threatening or causing injury to potential juror or witness and behaving in offensive manner in or near public place or school.
-Starling was granted conditional bail to appear at Gosford Local Court on January 11 2022.
+Starling was granted conditional bail to appear at Gosford Local Court on 11 January 2022.

+In 2023, Starling's charges were dropped as the police who arrested him and his brothers were charged with assault.
+In 2024 Starling and his lawyers later sued NSW Police in a civil suit.